mbeam87/ruby-bandwidth-example/README.md

 ngrok http 3000 #you can use another free port if need
 ```

 You will see url like http://XXXXXXX.ngrok.io on console output.
-Open `options.yml` and fill value `domain` by value from console (i.e. like XXXXXXX.ngrock.io).
+Open `options.yml` and fill value `domain` (or `base_url` for TranscriptionApp) by value from console (i.e. like XXXXXXX.ngrock.io).
 Save changes and run demo app by

 ```